gmirsky/tequila_notes/README.md

 ### Extra Añejo

 Extra Añejo (AKA Ultra Aged) tequila (aged 3+years).
 Extra Añejo (extra old) tequila, which may also be labelled 'ultra aged', is a comparatively new tequila category introduced in March 2006.
 The terms refer to tequila aged in sealed oak or Holm oak casks with a maximum capacity of 600 liters for a minimum of three years.

+### Rosa

+Rosa  or pink is a young version of the tequila spirit that is "lightly aged in red wine barrels.
+The Real family is credited with the creation of the "rosa" category in the 1950s.

 ### Curados